-International Antarctic Center Design Winner Announced
+Winner Announced for the Design of Punta Arenas International Antarctic Center

 The ambitious state-owned project sought to create a "distinctive and iconic infrastructure that is necessary to consolidate the position of Chile as an Antarctic country and Punta Arenas as the main gateway city to West Antarctica."

 Take an in-depth look at the winning proposal, described by its authors as a hybrid building, organized "formally and programmatically from strata or superimposed layers, materially varied to host diverse program elements, each with its own character."
-Here, the architects tell their story.
+Read on to discover the story, as told by the architects.

 Project Description